Rhythm Tengoku: Gameplay

+One of the rhythm games in Rhythm Tengoku, "Karateka".
+Using the A button, players punch various objects in time to the rhythm.

 Rhythm Tengoku is a rhythm game similar to the WarioWare series of video games due in part to its simplistic controls and art style.
-Due to Rhythm Tengoku being similar to the WarioWare series, it includes a reference to Orbulon's Alien Bunnies or also known originally as Space Hares are used as a replacement for the Squadmates from the minigame Marching Orders in the sequel for Marching Orders, Marching Orders 2.
-Rhythm Tengoku features eight sets which consist of six rhythm games each (all of which are unique to each other).
+Due to Rhythm Tengoku being similar to the WarioWare series, it includes a reference to Orbulon's Alien Bunnies, also known as Space Rabbits, used as a replacement for the Squadmates from the "Marcher" minigame in some of the remixed sections featuring it.
+Rhythm Tengoku features eight sets which consist of six rhythm games each.
 Each set's sixth stage is a remix of the previous games all at once.
 The games change in turn throughout the remix, which is accompanied by a new song.
-Some remixes (such as Remix 5) might even have characters wearing alternate costumes.
-The sixth, seventh and eighth sets consist of stages that were based on previous games, but are much harder.
+One remix, Remix 5 has some characters wearing alternate costumes.
+The sixth set consists of the final minigames from each stage, but are much harder.
+The seventh and eighth sets consist of some random minigames from each stage, completely unchanged but now have different charting and different sprites.
 Players unlock more rhythm games by completing the rhythm games in order.
 The object of each rhythm game is to match the rhythm the game expects of players which varies from stage to stage.
-The game primarily relies on audio cues to indicate the rhythm; while it uses visual cues as well, it will sometimes subvert players' expectations with them.
-Each Rhythm Game usually lasts for 1 to 2 minutes, with rare deviations.
+The game primarily relies on audio cues to indicate the rhythm.
 Players are given one of three ratings at the end of every stage - Try Again, OK, and Superb.
 Players must achieve an OK rank in order to proceed to the next game.
 Players who achieve Superb receive a medal which can be used to unlock Endless Games, Rhythm Toys, and Drum Lessons.
 The player needs to clear all five games and the Remix in the Set with at least an OK to move on.